-Download our new flyer for 2021 and make a difference to Kennington Park.
+Download our 2021 flier and make a difference to Kennington Park.

 Make a difference

 The Friends have been working with Lambeth Council since 2002 to bring new facilities and improvements to the park.
 The Fitness Area, the Flower Garden and new play equipment are examples of what we have achieved in recent years.
 Now we are excited to announce that following a long campaign, we have helped to secure an investment from the Council of over £1million.